 1. Avoid conversations on pricing, strategy & customers

-By having a chat about prices and forming a cartel or breaking other areas of competition law, the business could be fined up to 10% of its annual turnover.
-If your business trades internationally, then it is your worldwide turnover figure that is used to calculate the maximum fine.
+Businesses could be fined just by chatting about prices and forming a cartel or breaking other areas of competition law.
+If your business trades internationally, then your worldwide turnover figure is used to calculate the maximum fine.

-In addition, company directors can be disqualified from being a director of a company for up to 15 years, and, in cases of cartel activity, individuals could face criminal prosecution.
+In addition, company directors can be disqualified from being a company director for up to 15 years, and in cases of cartel activity, individuals could face criminal prosecution.
 In serious cases, this could result in imprisonment for up to 5 years and/or a fine and the confiscation of assets under The Proceeds of Crime Act 2002.

 If you happen to be at an event where any of your competitors are present, it's always safest to avoid talking business with rivals.